Pentium Pro: Bus and multiprocessor capabilities

-The design of the Pentium Pro bus was influenced by Futurebus, the Intel iAPX 432 bus, and elements of the Intel i960 bus.
-Futurebus was intended to replace the VMEbus used by the Motorola 68000 from the late 1970s as the main standardized advanced bus, however it remained in stagnation within the standardization committee for many decades.
-Intel's iAPX 432 initiative was also a commercial failure, however they did learn how to build a split-transaction bus to support a cacheless multiprocessor system afterwards.
+The design of the Pentium Pro bus was influenced by Futurebus (IEEE 896), the Intel iAPX 432 bus, and elements of the Intel i960 bus.
+Futurebus was intended to replace the 68000-based VMEbus used from the late 1970s as the main standardized advanced bus, however it remained stagnant within the standardization committee for many decades, and saw little real-world usage.
+The iAPX 432 was also a commercial failure, however they did learn how to build a split-transaction bus to support a cacheless multiprocessor system afterwards.
 The i960 had further developed the split-transaction iAPX 432 bus to include a cache coherency protocol, ending up with a feature set highly reminiscent of Futurebus' ambitions.

 The Pentium Pro used GTL+ signaling in its front-side bus.
 The Pentium Pro could be used by itself on up to four-way designs.
 Eight-way Pentium Pro computers were also built, however these used multiple buses.
 The Pentium Pro was also designed to include the four-way SMP split-transaction cache-coherent bus as a mandatory feature of every chip produced, which also serves as a way to deny competition access to the socket using cloned processors.

 While the Pentium Pro was not successful as a machine for the masses due to poor 16-bit support for Windows 95 and many other 16-bit and mixed 16/32-bit operating systems (as mentioned above), it did see significant successes in the file server space due to its advanced, integrated bus design, introducing many advanced features that had formerly only been available in the pricey workstation segment into the commodity marketplace.